Bharat9848/notes/SystemDesign/uber.md

 6. tripUpdates(tripId, riderId, driverId, lat, long, timeElapsed, timeRemaining)
 7. endTrip(tripId, riderId, driverId, timestamp, lat, long)

+## Flows
+ 1. Dispatcher asks the location service for nearby drivers
+ 2. Then dispatcher asks ETA service to find how really nearby above drivers.(There might be non connected spaces b/w two nearby locations like river etc)
+ 3. send signals to driver service about new rides.

 ## Components
 - Dispatcher
   - match logic
+  - asks location service for nearby drivers
+  - routing/eta service
 - Location service
+ - "Geo by supply" API sends geo location of driver
+ - "geo by demand" API sends geo location of rider.
  - updates the position of driver to rider irrespective of the trip.
- - work in tendem with quad tree map service
+ - work in tendem with quad-tree map service.
+ - Do the driver matching
+ - proximity data also helps in dynamic pricing calculation.
 - QuadTreeMap service
-  - Map the current location of drivers in the quadtree
+  - Map the current location of drivers in the quadtree.
   - quadtree stores the driveId in a segment dynamically
   - split the nodes if driver moves to busy location.
 Updation is latency heavy so it is done offline.
 Hash table is used to temporarily cache the location of driver.
 - Trip Manager service